sopechris/goodbad/notes.md

 ## 📁 Next Steps

-- Finalize cleaning of religious and psychology datasets.
-- Merge all sources into a unified knowledge base.
 - Develop a scalable and efficient RAG pipeline.
-- Begin prototyping the app to present **multiple moral perspectives** on a given question.
+- Design the app to present **multiple moral perspectives** on a given question.
 """